ahilbers/renewable_test_PSMs/README.md

 #### Summary

-This repository contains model files, time series data and example code for a class of simple test power system models on which to conduct renewable energy and time series analysis.
+This repository contains model files, time series data and example code for a class of simple test power system models to use as benchmarks in renewable energy, time series and optimisation method analysis.

 #### Rationale

-In renewable energy policy and planning, open-source models and data typically represent a real system and may be highly computationally expensive to run.
-In more pure power system research, the standard benchmark models (e.g. the various IEEE X-bus test systems) have usually not been written implemented into code, are not designed for renewable analysis and/or require time series data that is not publicly available.
-This repository fills this gap by providing a set of simple test power system models, with most system features available, on which to develop and evaluate power system modelling methodologies.
-It is fully self-contained; all model files, 38 years of time series data and sample code is provided.
+In many fields, standard benchmarks exist; notable examples are (MNIST)[http://yann.lecun.com/exdb/mnist/] or (CIFAR)[http://www.cs.toronto.edu/~kriz/cifar.html] in Computer Vision and the [Lorenz 63](https://en.wikipedia.org/wiki/Lorenz_system) system in Dynamical Systems.
+In contrast, test models used in power system research tend to differ per investigation, with each paper using a different (often not open-source) model.
+The closest thing in power system applications are the various IEEE n-bus test systems, but the code, technology characteristics and time series data are usually not standardised or provided open-source.

+This repository provides a few simple test models to fill this gap.
+The models can be run “off-the-shelf”, containing pre-determined topologies, technologies and time series data.
+All that needs to be specified is the subset of time series data to use and a number of switches (e.g. integer or ramping constraints, whether to allow unmet demand) that ensure the model can contain contain most features seen in more complicated systems.
+These models are not modelling frameworks like (OseMOSYS)[http://www.osemosys.org/] or (Calliope)[https://calliope.readthedocs.io/en/stable/] (which can be used to create arbitrary power system models, but are not models themselves).
+The models are built and can run in Python using the Calliope package.
+Documentation and examples can be found below.

 #### Models